- What is Medicare?

 - What things should I consider before choosing between traditional Medicare and a Medicare Advantage plan?

-- Research how the MA plan you are thinking about works with any current coverage that you may have.
+- Research how the MA plan you are considering works with any current coverage that you may have.
 If you have retiree or employer health coverage, you may lose this coverage if you join an MA plan.
 Also, your former employer may offer you retiree coverage through an MA plan.

 - Compare the coverage and costs available through traditional Medicare, combined with an appropriate Medigap policy and prescription drug plan vs. the available MA plans, including any monthly premiums, deductibles, copayments and yearly out-of-pocket maximums.

-- Ask MA plans if and to what extent you have to get services from medical providers who participate in the plan you are considering.
+- Ask MA plans if and to to what extent you have to get services from medical providers who participate in the plan you are considering.

 - Figure out if the physicians and health care providers that you are likely to use contract with the MA plan you are considering.